The Mayor 18th May 2022 - 17th May 2023

 Cllr Jon Ekins was elected as the second Mayor of Wellingborough Town Council at the Annual Town Council Meeting on 18th May 2022.

-The Mayor’s chosen charity for 2022-23 are Croyland and Highfields Nursery and Stand Out Northampton.
+The Mayor’s chosen charities for 2022-23 are Croyland and Highfields Nursery and Stand Out Northampton.

 The Mayor 19th May 2021 - 18th May 2022

 Cllr Lora Lawman was elected as the first Mayor of Wellingborough Town Council at the Annual Town Council Meeting on 19th May 2021.

 The Mayor’s chosen charity for 2021-22 is Teamwork Trust and currently Cllr Lawman volunteers whenever she has some spare time to support them.